-New standards and significant amendments to standards applicable to the Group: Effective for annual periods beginning on or after IFRS 16 Leases specifies how an IFRS reporter will recognise, measure, present and disclose leases.
-The standard provides a single lessee accounting model, requiring lessees to recognise assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-Lessors continue to classify leases as operating or finance, with IFRS 16's approach to lessor accounting substantially unchanged from its predecessor, IAS 17.
-1 January 2019 Annual Improvements to IFRS Standards 2014 - 2016 Cycle amending IFRS 1, IFRS 12 and IAS 28 The amendments to IFRS 1 and IAS 28 are effective for annual periods beginning on or after 1 January 2018, the amendment to IFRS 12 for annual periods beginning on or after 1 January 2017 Amendments to IAS 12 Income Taxes relating to the recognition of deferred tax assets for unrealised losses 1 January 2017 Amendments to IAS 7 Statement of Cash Flows to provide disclosures that enable users of financial statements to evaluate changes in liabilities arising from financing activities.
-1 January 2017 IFRIC 22 Foreign Currency Transactions and Advance Consideration - the interpretation addresses foreign currency transactions or parts of transactions where: 1 January 2018 there is consideration that is denominated or priced in a foreign currency; the entity recognises a prepayment asset or a deferred income liability in respect of that consideration, in advance of the recognition of the related asset, expense or income; and the prepayment asset or deferred income liability is non-monetary.
-Amendments to IFRS 2 Share-based Payment regarding classification and measurement of share based payment transactions 1 January 2018 Amendments to IFRS 4 Insurance Contracts relating to different effective dates of IFRS 9 and the forthcoming new insurance contracts standard.
-1 January 2018 Amendments to IAS 40 Investment Property stating that an entity shall transfer a property to, or from, investment property when, and only when, there is evidence of a change in use.
+New standards and significant amendments to standards applicable to the Group Effective for annual periods beginning on or after IFRIC 22 Foreign Currency Transactions and Advance Consideration - the interpretation addresses foreign currency transactions or parts of transactions where: January 1, 2018 there is consideration that is denominated or priced in a foreign currency; the entity recognises a prepayment asset or a deferred income liability in respect of that consideration, in advance of the recognition of the related asset, expense or income; and the prepayment asset or deferred income liability is non-monetary.
+Amendments to IFRS 2 Share-based Payment regarding classification and measurement of share based payment transactions January 1, 2018 Amendments to IFRS 4 Insurance Contracts relating to different effective dates of IFRS 9 and the forthcoming new insurance contracts standard.
+January 1, 2018 Amendments to IAS 40 Investment Property stating that an entity shall transfer a property to, or from, investment property when, and only when, there is evidence of a change in use.
 A change of use occurs if property meets, or ceases to meet, the definition of investment property.
 A change in management's intentions for the use of a property by itself does not constitute evidence of a change in use.
-1 January 2018 Amendments to IFRS 15 Revenue from Contracts with Customers to clarify three aspects of the standard (identifying performance obligations, principal versus agent considerations, and licensing) and to provide some transition relief for modified contracts and completed contracts.
-1 January 2018 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from and investor to its associate or joint venture.
+January 1, 2018 Amendments to IFRS 15 Revenue from Contracts with Customers to clarify three aspects of the standard (identifying performance obligations, principal versus agent considerations, and licensing) and to provide some transition relief for modified contracts and completed contracts.
+January 1, 2018 Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures (2011) relating to the treatment of the sale or contribution of assets from and investor to its associate or joint venture.
 Effective date deferred indefinitely